nnym/reflect/README.md

 - `Types` deals with `Class`es in many ways including type conversion.

 ### Developing
-[uncheck for IntelliJ IDEA](https://github.com/auoeke/uncheck#using-the-intellij-plugin) is recommended in order to suppress checked exception warnings.
+Use [uncheck for IntelliJ IDEA](https://github.com/auoeke/uncheck#using-the-intellij-plugin) in order to suppress checked exception warnings.

 Relevant tests are in the [main test classes](test/test); everything else is irrelevant.